 |Desired experience:||Serious interest in and enjoyment of programming; programming skills in any language.
 Physics coursework.|

 NCN is looking for a diverse group of enthusiastic and qualified students with a strong background in engineering, chemistry or physics who can also code in at least one language (such as Python, C or MATLAB) to work on research projects that involve computational simulations.
 Selected students will typically work with a graduate student mentor and faculty advisor to create or improve a simulation tool that will be deployed on nanoHUB.
 Faculty advisors come from a wide range of departments: ECE, ME, Civil E, ChemE, MSE, Nuclear E, Chemistry and Math, and projects may be multidisciplinary.
 To learn about this year’s research projects along with their preferred majors and requirements, please go to the website noted below.

 If you are interested in working on a nanoHUB project in SURF, you will need to follow the instructions below.
 Be sure you talk about specific NCN projects directly on your SURF application, using the text box for projects that most interest you.

 1) Carefully read the NCN project descriptions (website available below) and select which project(s) you are most interested in and qualified for.
 It pays to do a little homework to prepare your application.

 2) Select the Network for Computational Nanotechnology (NCN) / nanoHUB as one of your top choices.

-3) In the text box that asks about your “understanding of your role in a project that you have identified”, you may discuss up to three NCN projects that most interest you.
-For each NCN project, be sure to tell us why you are interested in the project and how you meet the required skill and coursework requirements.
+3) In the text box for Essay #2, where you describe your specific research interests, qualifications, and relevant experience, you may discuss up to three NCN projects that most interest you.
+Please rank your NCN project choices in order of interest.
+For each project, specify the last name of the faculty advisor, the project, why you are interested in the project, and how you meet the required skill and coursework requirements.

-|Research categories:||Computational/Mathematical, Material Science and Engineering, Physical Science|
+|Research categories:||Chemical, Material Science and Engineering, Physical Science|